drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 ### a) Architecture

 The traditional INA architecture is shown in the following diagram.
-The input stage is a pair of OPAMPs tied together by the resistor network R1-Rg-R1.
+The input stage is a pair of Op Amps tied together by the resistor network R1-Rg-R1.
 The second stage is a difference amplifier with single ended output.
 The overall gain is G = (1 + 2R1/Rg)(R3/R2).
 This is a well studied circuit, you can read about it in the textbook Horowitz and Hill cited in the introduction,